Spicy Broiled Shrimp

 - salt and fresh ground pepper to taste

-What adds the spicy flavor in Spicy Broiled Shrimp?
+What adds the spicy flavor in this broiled shrimp recipe?

 The spicy flavor in this recipe comes from Tony Chachere’s Creole Seasoning (affiliate link) which is something I learned to love from a teacher friend who had moved to Utah from Louisiana.
 If you don’t have that brand just use your favorite Creole Seasoning.